tinkercademy-bootcamp/chat-project-AK-AKIII/exercise-7/README.md

   - I think we should add documentation to the files to make it better.

 - How do you decide what is good code or bad code?
+  - When deciding what makes code “good” or “bad,” I look at a few things.
+First, good code should be readable meaning that someone else (or even we a week later) can look at it and understand what’s going on.
+It should also handle errors properly so it doesn’t just crash when something goes wrong.
+Clear documentation and comments really help too.

 ## Creating a Chat Client/Server Using EPOLL